Illustrated Architecture Dictionary

 - Interior - St. John the Evangelist RC Church

-- Interior - Corpus Christi RC Church St. Cecilia and angels playing musical instruments
+- Interior - Corpus Christi RC Church With lower panels

 - Interior - St. Francis Xavier RC Church -Wheel window.